<img height="1" width="1" style="display:none;" alt="" src="https://px.ads.linkedin.com/collect/?pid=4574585&amp;fmt=gif">

 Unlike the outdated legacy systems which weren’t user friendly and allowed limited entertainment options for the patient, newer solutions can integrate multiple hospital facilities and other information onto one platform.
 Ultimately, this helps to create a more seamless environment in the hospital which boosts patient experience.

-For example, solutions like SPARKⓇ Media allow patients to:
+For example, solutions like SPARK Fusion allow patients to:

-Ultimately, this makes smartphone and tablet integration a better investment for hospital entertainment systems.
+Ultimately, this makes smartphone and tablet integration a better investment for future hospital entertainment and engagement systems.

 Saves Valuable NHS Resources

-Allowing patients to access the resources that matter to them on the device of their choice doesn’t just boost satisfaction.
+Allowing patients to access the resources that matter to them doesn’t just boost satisfaction.
 It also helps to preserve precious NHS resources.
 For example, integrating a hospital entertainment system with the Trust’s meal ordering provider can significantly reduce food wastage.

 Between 2011 and 2012, a survey found that the number of NHS hospital meals that were left uneaten rose above nine million, which cost circa £27m.